-Are you looking for a definitive Prep checklist to see if your child is ready to start Prep?
-Well, we dont know if this is an exhaustive list, but a kindy has put this together to help parents work out what it would be best for children to be capable of when starting Prep.
+Are you looking for a definitive School Readiness Checklist to see if your child is ready to start Prep?
+Well, we don’t know if this is an exhaustive list, but a kindy has put this together this prep readiness list of skills to help parents work out what it would be best for children to be capable of when starting Prep.

 Fine motor skills

 - Can hold scissors correctly.

 - Can hold a pencil/crayon properly.